smartcontractkit/chainlink/core/scripts/keeper/README.md

 4. [The LINK address, LINK-ETH feed address, fast gas feed address](https://docs.chain.link/docs/chainlink-keepers/introduction/#onboarding-steps) for your chain
 5. [Go](https://go.dev/doc/install)
+6. Running at least 2 nodes with the keeper job.
+Have some balance on each of them.

 The endpoint URL can be a locally running node, or an externally hosted one like [alchemy](https://www.alchemy.com/).
 Your chain ID will be a number